Cerebellar hypoplasia (non-human): Causes

-A hereditary link to CH has been established in some animals, including certain breeds of cows and dogs.
+A hereditary link to cerebellar hypoplasia has been established in some animals, including certain breeds of cows and dogs.

-There are numerous other potential causes for CH.
+There are numerous potential causes for cerebellar hypoplasia.
 It is suspected that the most common cause is animal parvoviruses.
+In dogs and cats specifically, it is thought to be most likely related to in utero viral infections, toxins or genetic disorders.